This chapter has been revised.

 Relieved she was finally back in class and on time too, she hurried to her desk, her face flushing in embarrassment when some of the students found her arrival quite funny.
 Upon finally making it to her seat, which was coincidentally behind the former transfer student, too busy to take notice as she was silently staring off into the sky, the priestess sat down and released a heavy sigh.
 Kagome was thankful to be back, but she knew that her stay in the modern era would not last; she knew a certain half demon impatiently awaited for her return soon, so that meant she'd have to stock up on more supplies and more books to study while on her adventure in the Feudal Era.

-In a hushed whisper, Kagome offered her book.
-When she had been listening to the lecture, she couldn't help but notice the girl seated in front of her without a book.
+In a hushed whisper, Kagome offered her book, much to Janis's surprise.
+When she had been listening to the lecture, she couldn't help but notice the foreign girl seated in front of her without a book.
 "Here.
 You can borrow mine.
 I don't need it.
 Page 125."

 Kagome waved it off.
 "Don't mention it."

-Embarrassed, Kagome stood from her seat and felt somewhat panicked.
+Suddenly flustered, she stood up from her seat, her classmates smiling at her embarrassment.
 "Uh…" Her brown eyes settled onto the board, and she briefly skimmed over the notes.